Beaner

-Beaner is a derogatory slur originally from the United States to refer to individuals of Hispanic or Latino descent, particularly those that are Mexicans from Mexico or of Mexican American descent.
+Beaner is a derogatory slur originally from the United States to refer to individuals from Mexico or of Mexican American heritage.
+It originates from the bean being a staple ingredient in Mexican cuisine.

 Usage

-The word was first seen in print in 1966, although the term has reportedly been in use at least since the 1940s, having evolved from previous slurs such as bean-eater (1919) and bean-bandit (1959).
+The word was first seen in print in 1965, although the term has reportedly been in use at least since the 1940s, having evolved from previous slurs such as bean-eater (1919) and bean-bandit (1959).
 It is one of many national and ethnic slurs that refer to a nation's cuisine, such kraut for a German, spud-muncher for an Irish person, and frog for a French person.

 The word is considered to be one of the most offensive slurs for Mexican-Americans, although according to The Historical Dictionary of American Slang, the word is only "usually considered offensive".
 Academics say that it is the most prominent anti-Mexican slur, having replaced greaser after the 1950s.
 It can resonate with the xenophobic sentiment that "you’re not American, and you never will be", and as such is sometimes directed at any Hispanic.

 In the 2000s comedian Carlos Mencia was known for using it, and other pejoratives, extensively and used it regularly for comedic effect in his Mind of Mencia program.

 In May 2018, about two weeks before Starbucks initiated a racial bias training program for its American employees, a Hispanic customer in La Cañada, California, received his order with the name Beaner written on it.

 Other use

 Because the term originates from a common English word, there are other pre-existing or unknowing uses of beaner.
-For example, beaner has been used to describe someone from Boston (Beantown, Boston baked beans, Boston Beaneaters), when accidentally smoking a marijuana seed (alternatively called a bean), a nickname (the 2012 book In Beaner's Backyard), in coffee shops (for the coffee bean), and for a hit by pitch in baseball (beanball).
+For example, beaner has been used to describe someone from Boston (Beantown, Boston baked beans, Boston Beaneaters); when accidentally smoking a marijuana seed (alternatively called a bean); a nickname (the 2012 book In Beaner's Backyard); in coffee shops (for the coffee bean); and for a hit by pitch in baseball (beanball).
 Awareness about the offensive meaning of the word is resulting in its usage being criticized and phased out of mainstream use: